Otero County Court Records

 - $25.00 for UCC financing statements, assignments, continuations, and terminations

-Payments are accepted by cash, check, money order, cashier’s check, and all major credit cards, made payable to the Otero County Clerk’s Office.
+Payments are accepted by cash, check, money order, cashier's check, and all major credit cards, made payable to the Otero County Clerk's Office.
 Documents submitted for recording must be originals, properly notarized with a correct acknowledgment, and must include a legal description or a book-and-page reference.
-If the document is to be returned by mail, a self-addressed stamped envelope is required.
+If the document is to be returned by mail, include a self-addressed stamped envelope.

 Property assessment records are available through the Otero County Assessor's online portal, searchable by property address, parcel number, or owner name.
 The Assessor's Office is located at 1104 North White Sands Boulevard, Alamogordo, NM 88310, and can be reached at (575) 437-5310.